KrishArul26/Impact-Resistance-Testing-Instrument-for-Ceramic-Floor-Tiles/README.md

 </p>

 <h3 align="left">Discussion</h3>

-<h4 align="left">This test evaluates the performance of ceramic tile which is exhibited as cracks, shivering, and provide information of tile durability.
-Moreover, This test is recommended for tiles to be used in floors where impact resistance is considered.</h4>
+ <p style= 'text-align: justify;'> This test evaluates the performance of ceramic tile which is exhibited as cracks, shivering, and provide information of tile durability.
+Moreover, This test is recommended for tiles to be used in floors where impact resistance is considered.</p>

 <p align="center">
   <img width="500" src="https://user-images.githubusercontent.com/74568334/125690000-591640ae-aa6d-46a8-878d-2e604f35edad.jpg">